weegrom/polaris-icons/packages/app-icon-explorer/README.md

 > This package is a Gatsby static website that displays the Polaris icons in the `polaris-icons-raw` package in an interactive, user-friendly way.

-Use the [Polaris icons explorer](https://polaris-icons.shopify.com) to discover and implement Polaris icons in your projects.
+Use the [Polaris icon explorer](https://polaris-icons.shopify.com) to discover and implement Polaris icons in your projects.

 ## Development